 The US reoccupies Cuba from 1906 to 1909, and again in 1912 and 1917, to support the government of the day and protect American interests.

-1933 sees the entry of Fulgencio Batista y Zaldívar onto the political scene when the then army sergeant leads a military revolt that overthrows the government.
+Fulgencio Batista y Zaldívar enters the Cuban political scene in 1933 when he leads a military revolt that overthrows the government.
 The new revolutionary government introduces social reforms and cancels the provision giving the US the right to intervene in Cuban politics, although the US retains control of Guantanamo Bay.

 When the government announces the nationalisation of the American-owned Electric Bond and Share Company in January 1934 Batista seizes power and installs himself as dictator, ruling until 1940 when he is legitimately elected as president but with the proviso that he can only serve one term.